cardano-foundation/developer-portal/docs/smart-contracts/overview.md

 The off-chain part is needed in order to locate UTXOs that are locked in your contract and generate transactions that are valid for moving them.

 For contracts that require multiple steps to complete, it is common to encode the state of a contract inside of a datum using a specific schema of your own design that is then attached to each transaction.
-You would then create a 'thread' of UTXOs by designing a validator such that it only allows moving the utxo to the script address so that the value of the utxo remains locked in the new utxo, but with a new datum/state.
+You would then create a 'thread' of UTXOs by designing a validator such that it only allows moving the UTXO to the script address so that the value of the UTXO remains locked in the new UTXO, but with a new datum/state.

 ## Technical overview